 Net Zero by 2030

 YVR has been a carbon neutral airport since 2020.
-We achieve carbon neutrality annually by measuring our emissions from operations and corporate travel, reducing emissions where we can, and then by purchasing high quality BC-based carbon offsets from projects such as the Darkwoods Forest Offset Project and the Great Bear Forest Carbon Project.
+We achieve carbon neutrality annually by measuring our emissions from operations and corporate travel, reducing emissions where we can, and then by purchasing high quality BC-based carbon offsets from projects such as the Great Bear Forest Carbon Project.

-YVR is one of only three airports in North America and the only airport in Canada to achieve the Transiton (Level 4+) Carbon Accreditation from the Airports Council International Airport Carbon Accreditation Programme, recognizing our leadership in reducing carbon emissions.
+YVR is one of only three airports in North America and the only airport in Canada to achieve Level 4+ Accreditation from the Airports Council International Airport Carbon Accreditation Programme, recognizing our leadership in reducing carbon emissions.

-Looking ahead, we’ve made the bold commitment to become Net Zero carbon by 2030.
-This commitment reflects our plan to reduce the emissions we produce in the operation of the airport to zero.
+Looking ahead, we’ve made the bold commitment to become net zero carbon by 2030.
+This commitment reflects our plan to reduce airport operations emissions to net zero.
 YVR is also a founding participant in the Government of Canada’s Net Zero Challenge, joining companies and industry leaders across Canada that are developing and implementing credible and effective plans to transition their facilities and operations to net zero emission before 2050.

 We have developed a Roadmap to Net Zero Carbon that will guide us through to 2030 to ensure we achieve our Net Zero target.
 The plan outlines four decarbonization pathways to Net Zero: